Retail gasoline in the U.S. rose to a seasonal high after refinery upsets cut fuel supplies and crude traded near a three-month high.

-U.S. retail gasoline has climbed for seven weeks, advancing 38.8 cents a gallon since July 2, as crude prices gained more than $12 a barrel and refinery disruptions sent gasoline inventories to the lowest level for this time of year since 2008.
-Prices at the pump averaged $3.72 a gallon yesterday, the highest ever for that day, and will probably break daily records for at least several more weeks, the AAA motoring organization said yesterday.
+U.S. retail gasoline has climbed for seven weeks, advancing 38.8 cents a gallon since July 2, as crude prices gained more than $12 a barrel and refinery disruptions sent gasoline inventories to the lowest level for this time of year since 2008, according to EIA data.

 Advances in wholesale prices for gasoline, corn and wheat have led a rally in the Standard & Poor’s GSCI index of 24 raw materials from a closing low on June 21, surpassing the 20 percent threshold that signals a bull market.

 Process units at Chevron Corp.
-(CVX:US)’s 240,000 barrel-a-day Richmond refinery, the largest in Northern California, were producing at 60 percent of capacity following an Aug.
+(CVX:US)’s 240,000 barrel-a-day Richmond refinery, the largest in Northern California, were producing at 60 percent of capacity after an Aug.
 6 blaze that shut the plant’s only crude unit, a person familiar with operations there said Aug.
-8. The incident was a “close call” for workers engulfed in a vapor cloud, Rafael Moure-Eraso, the chairman of the U.S. Chemical Safety Board, said yesterday.
+8.

 U.S. Gulf Coast and West Coast gasoline prices gained the most this week, increasing to $3.546 and $4.002 a gallon, respectively.
 The Midwest was the only region where prices dropped, falling 2.7 cents to $3.761 a gallon.

 Citgo Petroleum Corp. reported an equipment startup at the Lemont refinery in Illinois Aug.
 7. The 170,500-barrel-a-day plant shut a fluid catalytic cracker last month and was scheduled to finish work on the unit by early August.